Chronic Ear Infections

 About Chronic Ear Infections

-Children may experience frequent ear infections because the insides of their ears are not yet fully developed.
+Children can experience frequent ear infections because the insides of their ears are not yet fully developed.
 Normally, a child’s eustachian tubes -- which run from the middle ear to the back of the throat -- drain secretions from the middle ear and keep the pressure behind the eardrum equal to that of the outer ear.
 Young children have short, straight eustachian tubes, which can prevent proper pressure equalization.
 Swelling or inflammation from a cold or allergies can also block the tubes and cause a buildup of fluid in the middle ear.
 This fluid can become infected with bacteria or a virus.

 Untreated chronic ear infections can lead to several complications, including: